ning-wang1/ning-wang1.github.io/_pages/about.md

 * Ph.D in Computer Engineering, Virginia Tech, 2023

 ## News
+-[Mar 2025] Our paper 'Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks' has been accepted by ESORICS 2025.

+-[Feb 2025] Our paper 'Beyond Uniformity: Robust Backdoor Attacks on Deep Neural Networks with Trigger Selection' has been accepted by PAKDD.

+-[Feb 2025] Our paper 'FeCo: Boosting Intrusion Detection Capability in IoT Networks via Contrastive Learning' has been accepted by TDSC.

 -[Jan 2025] Ning will serve as a chair for MILCOM 2025 Track 3.

 -[Dec 2024] Our paper 'FLARE: Defending Federated Learning against Model Poisoning Attacks via Latent Space Representations' has been accepted by TDSC.